OSEHRA-Sandbox/XINDEX/README.rst

 Other Enhancements to XINDEX
 ============================
 * XINDX2 Modified to not crash on non-Cache systems when trying to evaluate the existence of Cache classes (JS)
-* XINDX6 allows you to choose "F" for diagramming control flow (DHW). already supported this but did not show "F" as an option when printing routines.
+* XINDX6 allows you to choose "F" for diagramming control flow (DHW).
+XINDEX already supported this but did not show "F" as an option when printing routines.
 * XINDX8 ':' (post-conditionals) show as a lowercase "if" in structured listing of routines (DHW).
 * XINDX5 Tags can be 16 characters long according to latest SAC (JM).
 * XINDX3 R $$ or R $P is invalid syntax (GFT).
 * XINDX7 Update VA Standards and Conventions tag line with correct version of the current SAC that this XINDEX enforces (SMH); ^$PDISPLAY is not a standard SSVN (GFT).
 Fix spelling on environment (CJE).
 * XINDX51 Routine name can be up to 16 characters long in the header (GFT); print Fileman documentation file in routine listings if it is present (GFT).

 ----------------
 Future Work List
 ----------------

 * All new items, plus \|opt, print as a single faux routine.
 Consider making each internal entry number a faux routine.
 E.g. \|opt123.
 * If a build file or install file is entered, the new components should be analysed.
-Right now, the new components are only analyzed when selecting by namespaces.
+Right now, the new components are only analysed when selecting by namespaces.
 * Create pexpect based Unit Tests.

 ----------